andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/6 Built-in Functions & Methods.md

 ## `reversed(iterable)`

-Returns an iterator reversing `iterable`.
+Returns an iterator thats the reversed order of the initial `iterable`.
 You can also reverse a existing list in place with the method `.reverse()`.

 ```python
 print(list(reversed([1, 2, 3])))  # -> [3, 2, 1]